ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Hello, World!.md

     return 0;

-Notice that every line in C must end with a semicolon, so that the compiler knows that a new line has started.
+Notice that every statement in C must end with a semicolon, so that the compiler knows that a new statement has started.

 Last but not least, we will need to call the function `printf` to print our sentence.